 - Take a kayak tour around the bays

-3. Rincon – Where to Stay for Budget Travellers
+3. Rincon – where to stay for budget travelers

 You can check out its famous Playa Doña Lala where tourists and locals alike enjoy its relaxing vibe.
 After your day at the beach, you can head back to the town where you’ll have your choice of colorful restaurants to eat Puerto Rican delicacies.
 Some even offer free tastes to get you hooked!